Beijing Unveils Blueprint To Boost Museum Construction - UrduPoint

 Considering its urban spatial structure, Beijing is planning two key museum construction areas -- one along its central axis and another along Chang'an Avenue, it said.

-According to the draft, a batch of Core Museum District (CMD) sub-districts with distinctive characteristics, complementary functions, and complete facilities are expected to be built in areas with the highly enriched museum and urban cultural resources.
+According to the draft, a batch of Core Museum District (CMD) sub-districts with distinctive characteristics, complementary functions and complete facilities are expected to be built in areas with highly enriched museum and urban cultural resources.